Trixie Friganza: Vaudeville career (1906–1932)

 Trixie Friganza easily made the transition from musical comedy to vaudeville though her first vaudeville appearance is a contested matter.
 The newspaper, Brooklyn Eagle claims that her debut was at Keeney's Theatre, May 6, 1905, whereas the Encyclopedia of Vaudeville lists her first appearance at the Hammerstein's Theatre in New York City, in the summer of 1906.
 Regardless, from that time forward she shuttled back and forth between the theatre and the vaudeville stage until 1912–1913 when she began working primarily within the vaudeville circuit.
 Her fame as a comic actress buoyed her success and she soon became a headliner, given top billing in the shows.

 During her career she appeared at B. F. Keith's Palace Theatre in New York no fewer than ten times, headlining five times from April 1924 through April 1929.
 Records from the Theatre documented performers' success by rating their reception, applause, counting the number of laughs received and how they finished.
 Records from appearances during the week ending April 28, 1918, indicate that the audience's response to Trixie Friganza was huge, where she elicited a total of 29 laughs, second only to Charlie Chaplin's motion picture A Dog's Life.
-In 1919, she toured with an act called “At a Block Party,” which featured songs and witty repartee representative of an actual city block party.
+In 1919, she toured with an act called At a Block Party, which featured songs and witty repartee representative of an actual city block party.
 Frederick James Smith, writing for the Dramatic Mirror (February 8, 1919) called her show “a vigorous comedy act” (Slide, Selected Vaudeville Criticism, pg.
 88).
 During one appearance at the Palace, Variety called her act, “My Little Bag O' Trix,” “a riotous hit” (March, 1920).
 Other one-woman shows included the “Trixie Friganza Road Show” (1921) and numerous others that she performed untitled.

 She performed many successful acts, many of which revolved around her plus-sized figure, which she described as the “perfect forty-six”, and the trials and tribulations of love (Slide, Encyclopedia of Vaudeville, pg.
 199).
 She was an advocate for being plump, topping the scales herself at 180 lbs, and went as far as suggesting that her success as a comic correlated directly to her mass.
-On July 21, 1915, the Dramatic Mirror reported successful completion of a 75-week tour on the Keith vaudeville circuit; during that span of time she never missed a performance, never was late or was involved in any altercations with the stage or house manager.
+On July 21, 1915, the Dramatic Mirror reported successful completion of a 75-week tour on the Keith vaudeville circuit; during this time, she never missed a performance, never was late or was involved in any altercations with the stage or house manager.

-In 1929, Trixie made a ten-minute Vitaphone short titled "My Bag o'Trix" as seen on TCM and available in the Warner Bros.
+In 1929, Trixie made a 10-minute Vitaphone short titled "My Bag o'Trix" as seen on TCM and available in the Warner Bros.
 DVD of The Jazz Singer.
 The first minute of the picture is lost to nitrate decomposition, but the entire Vitaphone soundtrack survives, preserving a glimpse of what must have been part of her vaudeville act of the time.